Principles and Objectives for Management of Industrial Activities

 Regulation of Industrial Activities

-The EPA is supported by the staff and resources of the EPA Division within DPIPWE.
-The EPA Division is responsible for ensuring that the state's pollution control laws are upheld, specifically by regulating the environmental impacts of 'Level 2' activities.
+The EPA is supported by the staff and resources of EPA Tasmania within DPIPWE.
+EPA Tasmania is responsible for ensuring that the State's pollution control laws are upheld, specifically by regulating the environmental impacts of 'Level 2' activities.
 Level 2 activities are those listed in Schedule 2 of EMPCA and can be operating with or without a Land Use Permit under the Land Use Planning and Approvals Act 1993 (LUPAA).
 Level 2 activities are those industrial and municipal activities considered to have a high potential for emitting pollutants and/or causing environmental harm.